 Once a PCB panel has completed electrical testing, the individual boards are ready to be separated the panel.
 This process is performed by a CNC machine, or Router, that routes each board out of the panel to the desired shape size required.
 The router bits typically utilized are 0.030 - 0.093 in size to speed the process, multiple panels can be stacked two three high depending on the overall thickness of each.
 During this process, the CNC machine is also able to fabricate slots, chamfers, beveled edges using a variety of different router bit sizes.

-Instead of routing individual small boards, the PCBs may be routed as arrays containing multiple boards wittabs score lines.
+Instead of routing individual small boards, the PCBs may be routed as arrays containing multiple boards with tabs score lines.
 This allows for easier assembly of multiple boards at the same time while enabling the assembler to break apart the individual boards when assembly is complete.

 Lastly, the boards will be checked for cleanliness, sharp edges, burrs, etc., cleaned up as needed.